marvinfds/Interactive_confusion_matrix/README.md

 Interactive confusion matrix to visualize predictions and classification and cleaning misclassified

 ### What this tool is?
 1) This tool will provide you another step or fine tune your model by INTERACTIVELY visualizing the predicted category and clean missclassified training/testing dataset caused by human error.
-As they say "GARBAGE IN GARBAGE OUT" right!?
+As saying goes "GARBAGE IN GARBAGE OUT" right!?

 2) Interactively move the classification threshold so one can get acceptable false positive/false negative percentage.
 (Just another alternative to precision and Recall plot)